 This is another common dilemma while rating books – do similar ratings imply similar quality/calibre of the book?
 The short answer to that is – NO.

 Here is the thing – I don’t give out many 5 stars, or even 1 star for that matter.
-My ratings mostly range between 3 and 4 stars, but even they don’t align.
-For instance – I gave 3.5 stars for Pradyumna, as well as for Outliers.
-Are both those books of the same calibre?
-Of course not.
+My ratings mostly range between 3 and 4 stars, but even they don’t always align, and mean the same thing.

 They are from 2 very diverse genres, and I had 2 very diverse experiences while reading them.
 There is no way I can compare the two.
 But I can say that I pretty much enjoyed them equally – though in very different ways.

 And while we are on the subject of comparisons, I have to mention one more thing.
 In the above example, the books are in two different genres, and hence comparison is tricky.
 But even if we consider only the genre of fantasy – I do not compare every single fantasy book with what the gold standard for a 5 star is (something like Harry Potter).
 That would drive me nuts!

 The most important factor that influences my ratings is my personal enjoyment, which depends on my mood, and the overall reading experience.

 I really appreciate a well-written book, with strong characters and themes, but I can even enjoy fluff (not elaborating, but you know what this means) when I am in the mood for it.
 Everything that I read need not be award-winning work of literature.
-But if I read a book at the wrong time, I will detest it, and curse the book, and the author, and the whole literary world for its existence.
+But if I read a book at the wrong time (for me), it doesn’t matter if it is an award winning work of art, I will still probably detest it, and blame the whole literary world for its existence.

 My point is – my ratings are subjective.
 Actually everyone’s ratings are subjective.
 Our feelings and opinions are colored by our experiences, and that makes complete objectivity difficult (if not impossible).